-Investor-state dispute settlements (ISDS) are measures which can be contained within certain investment agreements and give investors the right to call for arbitration in the event they believe that a government has violated such an agreement.
-Controversy arises when, for example, the investment treaty provides that a state will not amend its regulatory environment for a period of time (e.g. no environmental law amendments for ten years), but the state later wishes to amend the regulatory environment to fulfil human rights obligations, but the ISDS gives investors grounds to take action against the state if it makes such amendments.
+Investor-State dispute settlements (ISDS) are measures which can be contained within certain investment agreements or FTAs and give investors the right to call for arbitration in the event they believe that a government has violated such an agreement.
+Controversy arises when, for example, the investment treaty provides that a State will not amend its regulatory framework for a period of time (e.g. no environmental law amendments for ten years), but the State later wishes to amend the regulatory framework to fulfil human rights obligations, but the ISDS gives investors grounds to take action against the State if it makes such amendments.

 The UN Business and Human Rights Guiding Principles (UNGPs), Guiding Principle 9, states:

-For more information on how to align human rights and the SDGs in investment policy, see the Danish Institute for Human Rights’ Means of Implementation.
+For more information on how to align human rights and the SDGs in investment policy, see the Danish Institute for Human Rights’ (DIHR) Means of Implementation

 Some recent examples of ISDS in practice include: